 M20 – “DuPont” clone (Harwin, and many others)

 “DuPont connector” generally refers to these.
 Its contacts are typically bent from a single piece of stamped brass into a box shape around 1.6mm square.
-Unlike Mini-PV which has 4 different contact sizes, this type has just one single size – covering AWG 22-28 wire sizes, and is available in either Tin or “gold flash” plating (a few atoms thick).
+Unlike Mini-PV which has 4 different contact sizes, and 3 different spring tensions this type has just one single size, and one spring tension (loose) – covering AWG 22-28 wire sizes, and is available in either Tin or “gold flash” plating (a few atoms thick).

 This connector family has a significantly smaller range of components than the Mini-PV family that inspired it, with product being limited to unpolarised housings, pin headers and female contacts.
 The picture above is basically the lot.
 Male contacts are available, but are not an official offering from established manufacturers or orderable from well-known suppliers.

 There are some examples of unconventional “DuPont” type connector products, for instance 3 position types are commonly found in various polarised varieties for RC servo use, they’re similar to the Mini-PV wire-to-wire type.
 Toby Electronics (UK) also sell a range of polarised receptacles under their own brand name, once again similar to the Mini-PV type polarised connectors.

 I first saw these copycat connectors in the late 1990s.
 I’ve not yet seen any equipment from prior years containing them.

 Harwin are the only well known connector manufacturer producing this type I’ve ever been able to identify.
 Could they be the creator of the first “DuPont” clones?
 Today these connectors are made in countless factories in mainland China, comprising the bulk of what is for sale online, many of which are particularly poor quality.